-WordPress SEO Best Practices In 2015
+WordPress SEO Best Practices

 All those loopholes and black-hat methods were not only throw to the side, but they also received huge punishments including loss of ranking and even being banned from Google — ouch.